Medieval Music Instruments Overview

 Dulcimer

 Stringed instruments during the Middle Ages were larger than the ones we use today.
-One instrument is the dulcimer (dull-sim-err).
+One instrument is the dulcimer (dull-sim-er).
 The dulcimer is a large, board-like instrument covered in strings of different lengths that produce different tones.
 Originally, the instrument had to be plucked like a lute (the ancestor of the guitar), but once metal strings became cheaper and easier to make, they were hit with small hammers.
 The way the hammered dulcimer operates is like a piano.
 A piano has eighty-eight small hammers that pound on small metal strings to produce tones.

 Vielle